 2012 Energy Tax Credits Reduced

-Update: the 2014 energy tax credits can be found here.
+Update: the 2015 energy tax credits have been released.

 2012 Energy Tax Credit Updates